 Data Set Utility Programs are used chiefly by the programmer and operator.
-The list that follows describes the general function of each utility.
+The list that follows describes the general function of each utility:

-- IEBCOMPR compares two identically organized sequential or partitioned data sets at the logical record level. - IEBCOPY copies, compresses, merges, loads, and unloads partitioned data sets. - IEBDG provides a pattern of test data used as a programming debugging aid. - IEBEDIT creates an edited input job stream data set from a master job stream data set. - IEBGENER copies a sequential data set or a partitioned member, or produces a partitioned data set from sequential input. - IEBISAM copies, reorganizes, and prints indexed sequential data sets. - IEBPTPCH prints or punches all, or selected portions, of a sequential or partitioned data set. - IEBTCRIN produces a sequential data set from input read from an IBM 2495 Tape Cartridge Reader (TCR). - IEBUPDTE creates and updates symbolic libraries, incorporates changes to partitioned members or sequential data sets, and changes data set organization from sequential to partitioned or vice versa.
+- IEBCOMPR compares two identically organized sequential or partitioned data sets at the logical record level. - IEBCOPY copies, compresses, merges, loads, and unloads partitioned data sets. - IEBDG provides a pattern of test data used as a programming debugging aid. - IEBEDIT creates an edited input job stream data set from a master job stream data set. - IEBGENER copies a sequential data set or a partitioned member, or produces a partitioned data set from sequential input. - IEBISAM copies, reorganizes, and prints indexed sequential data sets. - IEBPTPCH prints or punches all, or selected portions, of a sequential or partitioned data set. - IEBUPDTE creates and updates symbolic libraries, incorporates changes to partitioned members or sequential data sets, and changes data set organization from sequential to partitioned or vice versa.